microsoft/rushjs.io-website/pages/maintainer/build_cache.md

 "example-project" completed successfully in 11.27 seconds.
 ```

-When we run the command a second time, it is now a cache hit:
+When we run the same command a second time, Rush extracts the archive instead of invoking the build task:

 ```shell
 $ rush rebuild --verbose